Messaging

 Executing Messages

-All the information required to satisfy the invariants MUST be included in the calldata of the function that is used to execute messages.
+All of the information required to satisfy the invariants MUST be included in this event.

 Both the block builder and the verifier use this information to ensure that all system invariants are held.